Best Airbrush Compressor

 If you are planning to spray on textile T-shirts, you will need a compressor that delivers at least 40 psi and equipped with a tank.
 A model such as the Iwata Studio Series Power Jet Pro compressor would be suited for this.

--What about the noise?
+What about the compressor noise?

 Are you planning to spray on plastic models in the evening time when your kids are in the room next to you trying to go asleep?
 Is your wife watching TV in the next room?
 In that case, believe me, you should consider buying a silent compressor.